Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/advanced-usage.md

 ## Vaults Entity

 {:.warning}
-> **Beta warning:**
-> <br>
-> The API endpoint is suffixed with `-beta` to avoid any possible conflicts.
-This will be
-> changed in the future.
-Kong Manager has currently no supports for configuring vault entities.
+> Kong Manager currently doesn't support configuring vault entities.

 The Vault entity can only be used once the database is initialized.
 Secrets for values that are used _before_ the database is initialized can't make use of the Vaults entity.